better-internet/radworks-docs/docs/getting-started/getting-started.md

   </em>
 </details>

 Radicle Upstream is available for download on Linux and macOS.
-If you are installing on a [Mac computer with Apple Silicon ](https://support.apple.com/en-us/HT211814) please note that you may experience issues as Radicle Upstream has not been tested on the Apple Silicon platform.
+If you are installing on a [Mac computer with Apple Silicon ][as] please note that you may experience issues as Radicle Upstream has not been tested on the Apple Silicon platform.

-Once you've downloaded the app for your respective platform, start it like this:
+Once you've downloaded the app for your respective platform, start it like
+this:

 #### On Linux: